Appledude101/MasterChef/README.md

 # MasterChef
 All Contracts used injected web-3 through remix.
-In order to write to the contracts, you will need to use contract through remix.
+In order to write to the contracts, you will need to use the contract through remix.

 Step 1: Go to contract adress below and copy the source code.
 Step 2: Paste source code into file on remix and compile it (make sure you are using correct version of compiler!)